-Members of the State of Montana health care plan who are age 18 or over are eligible for reimbursement up to $75* of Weight Watchers fees every two years.
+Members of the State of Montana Benefit Plan (State Plan) who are age 18 or over are eligible for reimbursement up to $75* of WW fees every two years.

-To qualify for the $75 reimbursement, members of the State of Montana health care plan who have participated in Weight Watchers (Traditional, At-Work, or Online) must meet the following 3 criteria:
+To qualify for the $75 reimbursement, members of the State Plan who have participated in WW (Traditional, At-Work, or Online) must meet the following 3 criteria:

 1st Criteria - Weight